Alexander Ramsey

-Alexander Ramsey (September 8, 1815 – April 22, 1903) was an American politician.
+Alexander Ramsey (September 8, 1815 – April 22, 1903) was an American politician, who became the first Minnesota Territorial Governor and later became a U.S. Senator.
 He served as a Whig and Republican over a variety of offices between the 1840s and the 1880s.
-He was the first Minnesota Territorial Governor.

 Early years and family

 Born in Hummelstown, Pennsylvania, on September 8, 1815, Alexander was the eldest of five children born to Thomas Ramsey and Elizabeth Kelker (also Kölliker or Köllker).
 His father was a blacksmith who committed suicide at age 42 when he went bankrupt in 1826, after signing for a note of a friend.
 Alexander lived with his uncle in Harrisburg, after his family split up to live with relatives.
-His brother was Justus Cornelius Ramsey, who served in the Minnesota Territorial Legislature.
+His brother Justus Cornelius Ramsey served in the Minnesota Territorial Legislature.

 Ramsey first studied carpentry at Lafayette College but left during his third year.
 He read law with Hamilton Alricks, and attended Judge John Reed's law school in Carlisle (now Penn State-Dickinson Law) in 1839.
 He was admitted to the Pennsylvania bar in 1839.

 In 1844 Ramsey married Anna Earl Jenks, daughter of Michael Hutchinson Jenks, and they had three children.
 Only one daughter, Marion, survived past childhood.

-Biography
+Career

 Alexander Ramsey was elected from Pennsylvania as a Whig to the U.S. House of Representatives and served in the 28th and 29th congresses from March 4, 1843, to March 3, 1847.
 He served as the first Territorial Governor of Minnesota from June 1, 1849, to May 15, 1853, as a member of the Whig Party.

 Ramsey was of Scottish and German ancestry.
 In 1855, he became the mayor of St. Paul, Minnesota.
 Ramsey was elected the second Governor of Minnesota after statehood and served from January 2, 1860, to July 10, 1863.
 Ramsey is credited with being the first Union governor to commit troops during the American Civil War.
 He happened to be in Washington, D.C., when fighting broke out.
 When he heard about the firing on Fort Sumter he went straight to the White House and offered Minnesota's services to Abraham Lincoln.

 He resigned the governorship to become a U.S. Senator, having been elected to that post in 1863 as a Republican.
 He was re-elected in 1869 and held the office until March 3, 1875, serving in the 38th, 39th, 40th, 41st, 42nd, and 43rd congresses.
 He supported the Radical Republicans, who called for vigorous prosecution of the Civil War, and a military reconstruction of the South.
 He voted for the Impeachment of Andrew Johnson.